Determinant and Pfaffian formulas for particle annihilation: Introduction

-Exact distributional results for annihilating particles have been obtained through two main approaches.
-Tribe and Zaboronski~\cite{TZ2011} proved Pfaffian point process structure for annihilating Brownian motions under the maximal entrance law: their Pfaffian structure (Theorem~2 in~\cite{TZ2011}) is exact, while their $n$-point density formula (Theorem~1) is asymptotic for large~$t$.
-Garrod, Poplavskyi, Tribe, and Zaboronski~\cite{GarrodPTZ2018} extended the Pfaffian structure to discrete time and deterministic initial conditions.
-The interparticle distribution function (IPDF) method, developed by Doering and ben-Avraham~\cite{DoeringBenAvraham1988} for diffusion-limited coalescence and extended to full correlation hierarchies in~\cite{benAvraham1998}, also applies to annihilation via the method of intervals~\cite{benAvrahamHavlin2000}.
-Each of these approaches relies on analytic structure specific to the process at hand.
+Tribe and Zaboronski~\cite{TZ2011} proved Pfaffian point process structure for coalescing and annihilating Brownian motions under the maximal entrance law: their Pfaffian structure (Theorem~2 in~\cite{TZ2011}) is exact, while their $n$-point density formula (Theorem~1) is asymptotic for large~$t$.
+Garrod, Poplavskyi, Tribe, and Zaboronski~\cite{GarrodPTZ2018} extended this to continuous-time random walks on~$\ZZ$ with spatially inhomogeneous rates and all deterministic initial conditions, covering mixed coalescence-annihilation ($\theta \in [0,1]$).
+Tribe and Zaboronski~\cite{TribeZaboronski2026} further extended this to all entrance laws.
+These proofs rest on a time-homogeneous Markov generator and the \emph{spin-pair identity}: expectations of products of pairwise spin variables satisfy a closed system of ordinary differential equations (ODE), which the candidate Pfaffian also solves, with the same initial condition; the two agree by uniqueness.
+Conversely, they reach results that the ghost method does not: mixed coalescence-annihilation with arbitrary~$\theta$, and the classification of all entrance laws.

-Our approach is combinatorial, as in the companion paper~\cite{Sniady2026coalescence}: ghosts maintain a fixed entity count, enabling LGV-style determinants that apply uniformly to lattice paths, birth-death chains, and Brownian motion.
-Instead of the Pfaffian structure arising from infinite initial data, we have determinantal formulas that are exact for finite initial configurations.
-In particular, the ghost formula gives exact probabilities specifying the number of annihilations, where survivors end up, and where ghosts end up---going beyond the aggregate statistics (particle density, gap distributions) that analytic methods typically provide.